A topological charge of black holes: Topological charge of the black hole from holography

 still holds.
-Importantly, it can be shown that for odd $d$ this new ``charge'' $\varepsilon$ is just (half of) the Euler number, i.e. a topological charge, while for even $d$ this interpretation is just formal\citep{Tian2}.\footnote{Note that if $\varepsilon$ is not defined by (\ref{eq:topology}), then the relation (\ref{eq:Gibbs-like}) and the first law (\ref{eq:extended}) cannot hold simultaneously, so the validity of the Gibbs-Duhem-like relation can be viewed as equivalent to the fact that $\varepsilon$ is the topological charge.} Recall that in standard thermodynamics for every conserved charge we can introduce its conjugate potential, so it is really not strange that the topological charge $\varepsilon$ and its conjugate quantity $\varsigma$ to play a role in the first law of thermodynamics for a system in a curved space (with non-trivial topology).
-In fact, this new charge $\varepsilon$ just takes into account the extra scale introduced by the spatial curvature, which makes the usual scaling arguments valid to produce the Gibbs-Duhem(-like) relation (\ref{eq:Gibbs-like}).
-On the other hand, this relation (\ref{eq:Gibbs-like}) may be thought of as a completeness relation, meaning that we have taken into acount all conserved charges of the system, which makes the scaling arguments valid.
+Importantly, it can be shown that for odd $d$ this new ``charge'' $\varepsilon$ is proportional to the Euler number, i.e. a topological charge, while for even $d$ this interpretation is just formal\citep{Tian2}.\footnote{Note that if $\varepsilon$ is not defined by (\ref{eq:topology}), then the relation (\ref{eq:Gibbs-like}) and the first law (\ref{eq:extended}) cannot hold simultaneously, so the validity of the Gibbs-Duhem-like relation can be viewed as equivalent to the fact that $\varepsilon$ is the topological charge.} Recall that in standard thermodynamics for every conserved charge we can introduce its conjugate potential, so it is really not strange that the topological charge $\varepsilon$ and its conjugate quantity $\varsigma$ play a role in the first law of thermodynamics for a system in a curved space (with non-trivial topology).
+In fact, this new charge $\varepsilon$ just takes into account the extra scale introduced by the spatial curvature, which makes the usual scaling arguments valid to produce the Gibbs-Duhem(-like) relation (\ref{eq:Gibbs-like}).\footnote{In other words, the effect of the non-extensibility caused by the spatial curvature can be properly accounted for, at least in the thermodynamics under consideration, by the introduction of the extra charge $\varepsilon$.} On the other hand, since the scaling arguments use essentially the property of thermodynamic quantities (e.g. the entropy $S$) as homogeneous functions of the complete set of independent extensive variables (basically conserved charges, except the volume $V$, for $S$ being the considered thermodynamic quantity) of the system, the Gibbs-Duhem(-like) relation just fails if we have not taken into account all the conserved charges.
+Therefore, the relation (\ref{eq:Gibbs-like}) may be thought of as a completeness relation, which means that we have known all the conserved charges of this holographic black hole system.
 In this sense, we say that $\varepsilon$ is the last charge of a black hole in the Einstein-Maxwell theory, which we have missed before.

 Strictly speaking, the topological charge $\varepsilon$ should be an integer, as well as the electric charge $Q$ should be quantized, which makes the first law (\ref{eq:extended}) less interesting.
 However, when this law is expressed in terms of densities: